Joan Denise Moriarty: Irish Ballet Company/Irish National Ballet (1973–1989)

-In 1973, the Irish government decided to fund a professional ballet company, entrusted to Moriarty: the Irish Ballet Company.
-It received a government grant at first and was subsequently financed by the Arts Council.
+In 1973, given the successes of Moriarty's amateur Cork Ballet Company in Cork and Dublin, her plan to form a professional ballet company was accepted by the government.
+The Irish Ballet Company received a government grant at first and was subsequently financed by the Arts Council.
 Ninette de Valois was patron.
-She attended the first performance unannounced and donated half the Dutch Erasmus Prize, which she had just received, so that Moriarty could bring in distinguished teachers for special courses.
+She attended the first Dublin performance unannounced and donated half the Dutch Erasmus Prize, which she had just received, so that Moriarty could bring in distinguished teachers for special courses.

 Like Irish Theatre Ballet, Moriarty's first professional company, it was a touring company, which travelled all over Ireland in two annual seasons.
 David Gordon of the Royal Ballet was the ballet master, Muriel Large was the administrator.
 Conditions were difficult for the dancers: salaries were small, as was the grant with which the company had to make do; the buildings that had to be used for training and rehearsal were far from ideal; performance facilities in the provincial centres were often dire.
 On the other hand, the dancers performed in a greater variety of roles than they would have done in a bigger company; they worked closely with many international choreographers and were encouraged to choreograph themselves.

 In 1975, for instance, Sir Anton Dolin, Toni Beck and John Gilpin came to Cork to produce some of their works with the company.
 The Israeli choreographer, Domy Reiter-Soffer, who had been a member of Irish Theatre Ballet, became the company's artistic advisor and created many new works of great range in theme and type.

-The company had a number of striking successes between 1978-81.
+The company had a number of striking successes between 1978 and 1981.
 Moriarty's ballet, based on Synge's The Playboy of the Western World, was commissioned for the Dublin Theatre Festival of 1978, with music played live by The Chieftains, was acclaimed.
 It went from Dublin to Cork to Belfast, to New York, to Sadler's Wells Theatre in London, and to Rennes in France.
 In 1981, the Dublin Theatre Festival commissioned Moriarty again; she created a 3-act ballet based on the old Irish epic The Táin; Fleischmann composed the music, and Patrick Murray designed the sets.
 On the strength of these achievements, the government agreed in 1983 to the company changing its name to Irish National Ballet.